Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 A low residue diet is a short term fix.

-Clear up bulk and get back to normal.
+Clear up bulk and get things back to normal.

 Choose cat food with less than 10% fiber dry matter basis.